crosswalk-project/crosswalk-website/documentation/Getting_Started/15-Tizen_target_setup.md

 Crosswalk is available for Tizen version 2.1 or higher.

+In the instructions below, `<path to Tizen SDK>` refers to the path to the root directory of your Tizen SDK installation.

 ## Tizen device

-At the time of writing (February 2014), there are no Tizen devices on the market, so your only option is to use an emulated Tizen device.
+At the time of writing (April 2014), there are no Tizen devices on the market, so your only option is to use an emulated Tizen device.

 ## Tizen emulator